Michael Dorsch, PharmD, MS

-Michael Dorsch is an Associate Professor, pharmacist, and clinical researcher who studies the effects of health information technology on outcomes in cardiovascular disease.
+Michael Dorsch is an Associate Professor, pharmacist, and clinical researcher who studies health information technology's effects on cardiovascular disease outcomes.
 His current work focuses on a just-in-time adaptive intervention (JITAI) to lower sodium intake in hypertension and self-monitoring in heart failure to promote patient self-management strategies.
-Dr. Dorsch received his PharmD from Ohio Northern University and completed a PGY1 pharmacy practice residency at Riverside Methodist Hospital, in Columbus, Ohio, as well as a PGY2 cardiology specialty residency at the University of North Carolina Hospitals, in Chapel Hill.
-He earned an MS in clinical research design and statistical analysis from the University of Michigan School of Public Health and an institutional K30 award from the Michigan Institue for Clinical & Health Research.
+Dr. Dorsch received his PharmD from Ohio Northern University and completed a PGY1 pharmacy practice residency at Riverside Methodist Hospital, in Columbus, Ohio, and a PGY2 cardiology specialty residency at the University of North Carolina Hospitals, in Chapel Hill.
+He earned an MS in clinical research design and statistical analysis from the University of Michigan School of Public Health and an institutional K30 award from the Michigan Institute for Clinical & Health Research.
 Dr. Dorsch is a Board Certified Cardiology Pharmacist and named Fellow of the American College of Clinical Pharmacy, American Heart Association, and American College of Cardiology.

 Health Information Technology

 - Team-based learning

 If you would like to fund my research, click on the button below and add my full name where it says "Write in".